ZACHARY MAINEN AND SUSANA LIMA HOUSE (2014-2022)

 The house is located on this small plateau and it is organized into three parts:

-2. A low body with an elementary form contains the living room, slightly sunken in relation to the surrounding ground level and opened to the landscape in a panoramic view of 180 degrees.
+A low pavilion-like volume contains the living room, slightly sunken in relation to the surrounding ground level and opened to the landscape in a panoramic view of 180 degrees.

 The organization of the house emphasizes the difference between day and night, light and dark, sleep and wakefulness.